microbus-io/fabric/docs/howto/first-service.md

 Go to http://localhost:8080/wordly.example/play and enjoy!

 Want to make the game harder by decreasing the number of guesses?
-Change the value of the config property `MaxGuesses` by editing the `examples/main/config.yaml`.
+Change the value of the config property `MaxGuesses` by editing `examples/main/config.yaml`.

 ```yaml
 wordly.example:
   MaxGuesses: 5
 ```

-## Step 6: Extra Credit
+### Step 6: Extra Credit

 This microservice is far from being polished.
 Try the following on your own: